Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (i): Various Extensions of The Regular Helmholtz Decomposition: Proof of Theorem

+\begin{remark} The conclusions in Lemma \ref{lem:helm2} are also valid when $\ff$ is replaced by a {\it connected ``Lipschitz" union of some faces} of $G$ (the union must has one connected boundary, so $\ff$ cannot be $\partial G$ itself).
+But, if $\ff$ is a non-connected union of some faces, then the semi-norm on the right side of (\ref{eq:desired2}) must be replaced by the complete norm . \end{remark}

-\begin{remark} Wether the $\c$ norm on the right side of (\ref{stab:4.new11}) can be replaced by the $L^2$ norm when the semi-norm on the right side of (\ref{eq:desired2}) is replaced by the complete norm (comparing Lemma \ref{regular decomposition} and Lemma \ref{regular decomposition-3.new})?
-Unfortunately, we fail to prove the positive conclusion (notice that the $\c$ norm on the right side of the second trace inequality in (\ref{trace}) cannot be replaced by the $L^2$ norm). \end{remark}
+\begin{remark} Can the $\c$ norm on the right side of (\ref{stab:4.new11}) be replaced by the $L^2$ norm when the semi-norm on the right side of (\ref{eq:desired2}) is replaced by the complete norm (comparing Lemma \ref{regular decomposition} and Lemma \ref{regular decomposition-3.new})?
+Unfortunately, we failed to get the positive answer (notice that the $\c$ norm on the right side of the trace inequality cannot be replaced by the $L^2$ norm). \end{remark}

-From the above proof, we can obtain the following result\\ {\bf Corollary 4.1}.
+From the above proof, we can obtain the following result\\ {\bf Corollary 5.1}.
 Let $\Gamma$ be a non-connected union of $\Gamma_1,\cdots,\Gamma_J$, where each $\Gamma_j$ is {\it connected ``Lipschitz" union of some faces} of $G$, and let $\ff$ be a (closed) face of $G$ satisfying $\ff\cap\Gamma=\emptyset$.
 Assume that $\v_h\in V_h(G)$ satisfies $\v_h\cdot\t_{\partial\ff}=0$ on $\partial\ff$ and $\v_h\times\n=\0$ on $\Gamma$.
 Then there exist $p_h\in Z_h(G)$, $\w_h\in (Z_h(G))^3$ and ${\bf R}_h\in V_h(G)$, which satisfy $p_h=0$, $\w_h=\0$ on $\Gamma\cup\partial\ff$ and $\lambda_e({\bf R}_h)=0$ for any $e\subset \Gamma\cup\partial\ff$, such that \ee \l{decomp:4.new1} \v_h=\nabla p_h+\r_h\w_h+{\bf R}_h.\e Moreover, we have the following estimates \ee \l{stab:4.new21} \|\w_h\|_{1,G}+h^{-1}\|{\bf R}_h\|_{0,G}\stl\log(1/h)\|\v_h\|_{\c,G} \e and \ee \|\w_h\|_{0,G}+\|p_h\|_{1,G}\stl\log(1/h)\|\v_h\|_{\c,G}. \e \\ If $J=1$ and $\ff\cap\Gamma$ is an edge of $\ff$, then the norm on the right side of (\ref{stab:4.new21}) can be replaced by the $\c$ semi-norm.\\ \no{\it Proof}.
-As in the proof of Lemma \ref{lem:helm2}, we set $\ff_c=(\partial G\backslash\ff)\cup\partial\ff$ and use Lemma \ref{regular decomposition} for $\ff_c$ and $\Gamma\cup\ff$ (since {\bf Assumption 3.1} is met for them), respectively.
+As in the proof of Lemma \ref{lem:helm2}, we set $\ff_c=(\partial G\backslash\ff)\cup\partial\ff$ and use Lemma \ref{regular decomposition} for $\ff_c$ and $\Gamma\cup\ff$ (since Assumption 4.1 is met for them), respectively.
 If $J=1$ and $\ff\cap\Gamma$ is an edge of $\ff$, we can use Lemma \ref{regular decomposition-3.new} since $\ff\cup\Gamma$ is connected. $\Box$

-By Lemma \ref{lem:helm2} we can further build a regular Helmholtz decomposition preserving zero tangential complement on one edge.
+By Lemma \ref{lem:helm2} we can further build a regular decomposition preserving zero tangential component on one edge.

 \begin{lemma}\l{lem:helm3} Let $\E$ be a (closed) edge of $G$, and $\v_h$ be a finite element function in $V_h(G)$ such that $\v_h\cdot\t_{\E}=0$ on $\E$.
 Then $\v_h$ admits a decomposition

 for some $p_h\in Z_h(G)$, $\w_h\in (Z_h(G))^3$ and ${\bf R}_h\in V_h(G)$, which satisfy $p_h=0$, $\w_h=\0$, ${\bf R}_h\cdot\t_{\E}=0$ on $\E$.
 Moreover, the following estimates hold \ee \l{eq:separate1} \|\w_h\|_{1,G}+h^{-1}\|{\bf R}_h\|_{0,G}\stl\log(1/h)\|\c~\v_h\|_{0,G} \e and \ee \|\w_h\|_{0,G}+\|p_h\|_{1,G}\stl\log(1/h)\|\v\|_{\c,G}. \e The conclusion is also valid for the case when $\E$ is replaced by a connected union of several edges of $G$. \end{lemma}